 - If there is the chance that the web service has no work to be done at the time QBWC reaches, at that point the communication essentially stops.

-How to avoid QuickBooks Web Connector from opening when starting the computer:
+How to prevent QuickBooks Web Connector from opening when starting a computer?